Troels Lillebæk

 Professor

-Troels Lillebaek is Professor of Infectious Diseases Epidemiology with special focus on Molecular Epidemiology at Global Health Section, University of Copenhagen.
-He is also director at at the International Reference Laboratory of Mycobacteriology (IRLM) at Statens Serum Institut (SSI).
-SSI is a national institute under the auspices of the Danish Ministry of Health which ensures preparedness against infectious diseases through surveillance, specialised diagnostics and research.
+MD, DMSc and DTM&H. Professor of Infectious Diseases Epidemiology with special focus on Molecular Epidemiology at University of Copenhagen and director at the International Reference Laboratory of Mycobacteriology (IRLM) at Statens Serum Institut (SSI), the Danish public health institute.
+Consultancy in infectious diseases at Zealand University Hospital Roskilde.

 Primary fields of research